 “Should Loyalty Programs always involve points, credits or miles?”
 The answer is clear: “No, not necessarily”.
-The most common practices in terms of loyalty programs that we know, all involve certain point structures.
+The most common practices in terms of loyalty programs that we know, all involve certain points structures.
 No matter if you call it points, coins, credits or ‘miles’, the calculation behind it is based on numbers.
 This is easy to use and to understand for consumers.
-Lately, we talk to more and more companies that don’t want to work with a certain point structure.
+Lately, we’ve talked to more and more companies that don’t want to work with these types of credit structures.
 “It sounds ‘cheap’ and not exclusive enough”.
-So, let’s talk about all possibilities to create an extensive loyalty program, with or without involving a point structure.
+So, let’s talk about all possibilities to create an extensive loyalty program, with or without involving points structures.

-Let’s be creative and think about different kind of programs.
+Let’s be creative and think about different kinds of programs.
 What do you do when you have a low frequency product, with high involvement at the sale?
 For example: cars, bikes, insurances but also glasses and mobile phone contracts.
 In these occasions, it is difficult to work with points as the frequency in purchases is low.
 Does it mean that ‘loyalty’ is less important for this kind of companies?
-No. It is perhaps even more important, as there are less touch points and you do want to stay connected, interacted and engaged with these customers.
-Let’s try to look at the way you come to your best fitting program structure, with or without points.
+No. It is perhaps even more important, as there are less touchpoints and interactions and you do want to stay connected and engaged with these customers.

 Loyalty – connect business KPIs with customer needs

-For every kind of companies and business, a certain loyalty program is applicable.
-It is always essential not to use one program for all, so every company should approach a loyalty process and development of a program completely from scratch.
-Even though a company could fit a program with clear point structure, for business results it could sometimes be better to choose a different kind of setup.
-Here we should distinguish two sides of the perspective: (1) which activities are you rewarded for and (2) in what manner are you rewarded.
+For every kind of company and business, a certain loyalty program is applicable.
+It is funamental to understand that not one program fits all, so every company should approach a loyalty program development completely from scratch.
+Even though a company could fit in a program with clear point structure, in order to maximize results it could sometimes be better to choose a different kind of setup.
+Here we can distinguish two sides of the perspective: (1) which activities are you rewarded for and (2) in what manner are you rewarded.

 Rewarding purchases and beyond | inside-out

 It is important to start from a business perspective when deciding about what type of behavior you want to reward.
-What are our company goals, which KPI’s do we want to focus on for the long term?
-And which activities can contribute to our business results on the short term?
+What are our company goals, and which KPI’s do we want to focus on in the long run?
+And which activities can contribute to our business results in the short term?
 For all the goals there are fitting practices to include in your program, no matter if it is about sales (e.g. increased AOV; higher purchase frequency; greater total sales volume), marketing (e.g. bigger social media reach; increased traffic on the website; growth of online community) or service related goals (e.g. decrease in number of customer service cases, increase in usage digital service channel).
-Within this approach, it is also important to decide if you focus on one specific brand / product, or on the combination of your portfolio of brands, products and services.
+When taking this approach, it is also important to decide if you focus on one specific brand / product, or on the combination of your portfolio of brands, products and services.

 - Frequency of purchases – in other cases, the frequency of purchasing is the main objective and its goals to be increased throughout the year.
 This is most often seen in businesses, where frequency of purchasing is naturally not extremely high, but the value of products is attractive enough for more frequent purchasing.
-Think about products and services that are not a daily, weekly or monthly essential, but more of a nice to have or enricher of personal life: products like home or skin care, services as car wash and massages or leisure activities like cinema or restaurant visits.
+Think about products and services that are not essential to buy on a a daily, weekly or monthly basis, but more of a nice to have or enricher of personal life.
+Products like home or skin care, services as car wash and massages or leisure activities like cinema or restaurant visits are all examples of this.
 In that case, setting up the structure for a mechanism in which the frequency of purchasing is rewarded, will be an effective one.
 In this perspective, you can also include other variables, like type of channel, offline or online.

-- Total value of services – this type of purchase rewarding is closely related to customer lifetime value throughout a company and wider portfolio of brands and products.
-Cross-selling of products and services also often involved in this mechanism.
-By measuring the impact one customer has on the total sales volume within a certain period of time, better business calculations can be made and engagement processes designed on the type of customers.
+- Total value of services – this type of purchase rewarding is closely related to customer lifetime value across a wider portfolio of brands and products within the company.
+Cross-selling products and services also often involved in this mechanism.
+By measuring the impact one customer has on the total sales volume within a certain period of time, better revenue predictons can be made and specific engagement processes can be designed on the type of customer.
 The quality of customers is in this case more important than the quantity, as companies clearly work with a strong focus on the individual contribution.
 This is not only interesting for B2C programs, but also in Incentive Programs for B2B business programs and sales agents.
-When setting up these types of ‘challenges’ / goals to reach, it is possible for companies to give targets to agents and to prospect business results based on learnings from the previous months in relation to this target setting.
-Thorough data analysis is essential in this process, preferably in an automated manner in combination with direct loyalty rewarding activities.
+When setting up these goals that you want to reach, it is possible for companies to give targets to agents and to prospect business results based on learnings from the previous months in relation to this target setting.
+Thorough data analysis is essential in this process, preferably using automation in combination with direct loyalty rewarding activities.

 - Member-get-member – in case you goal is to attract more customers into your community, database or as member, rewarding this activity can drive big success.
 Through activating automated member-get-member mechanisms, it is possible to grow your base extensively in just a short period of time.